jfig39/zephyr-projects/epd_tutorials/docs/01-display-setup.md

 - A minimal LVGL v9 app in 1-bit mode
 - A custom flush callback that converts LVGL's horizontal 1-bpp data into the SSD16xx vertical-tiled format
-- A rounder callback so LVGL only draws byte-allinged areas
+- A rounder callback so LVGL only draws byte-aligned areas
 - A label and a logo bitmap, with examples of partial and full refresh cycles

 ## Hardware & wiring